An Ode to Challenges

 and fill the comments with praise

 Every month, a roundup.

 So now, to close our ode, a toast:

 Ode to a Cookie, by EllaG777 - This was one of the first odes submitted to the challenge and it was an immediate hit with the staff.
 Funny, clever, and perfectly suited to the artwork.

 An Ode to Cards, by GoWithTheFlo1 - One of the best examples we read of connecting the artwork with the poetry.
-Look at the attention to detail in the line about her toes… Well done!
+Look at the vivid description of her toenail polish… Well done!

 Ode to Childhood, by Nyra_Brown - This ode captures the nostalgia of something we all can relate to—growing up.
 The author does a good job avoiding cliche by mixing general memories (singing in the rain) with specific details (Barbies and Scooby Doo).

 I am Lightning, by EbonyBreeze - An ode with a twist!
 Just when you think you know what lightning is all about, the poem surprises you with the last line.
 Keep this in mind when creating characters to make them more complex.